cryptimeleon/groupsig/README.md

 ## Implementations
-We are currently working on implementing the traceable group signature from [ChoParYun06].
+As an example we have implemented the traceable group signature from [ChoParYun06].

 ## Quickstart